NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 It is highly encouraged to have testing as part of the package build.
 This helps to avoid situations where the package was able to build and install, but is not usable at runtime.
-Currently, all packages will use the `test` command provided by the setup.py.
-However, this is currently deprecated https://github.com/pypa/setuptools/pull/1878 and your package should provide it's own checkPhase.
+Currently, all packages will use the `test` command provided by the setup.py (i.e. `python setup.py test`).
+However, this is currently deprecated https://github.com/pypa/setuptools/pull/1878 and your package should provide its own checkPhase.

 *NOTE:* The `checkPhase` for python maps to the `installCheckPhase` on a normal derivation.
 This is due to many python packages not behaving well